 LEL Monitoring System is an analytical system able to check the flammable solvent concentrations.

-The flammable properties of the solvents and the high temperatures inside the drying stations of any laminating, coating, flexographic and gravure press machines, can create dangerous risks of explosion.
-In order to avoid these dangerous conditions, the solvent concentration inside the drying station must be checked by a certified LEL monitoring system and must be kept below than a certain limit of explosion (UNI EN 1539:2015).
+The flammable proprierties of the solvents and the high temperatures can create dangerous risks of explosion.
+In order to avoid these conditions, the concentration must be checked by a LEL monitoring system and kept below the limit of explosion.

-Finished printed products of all types must be analyzed to determine residual solvent levels, to detect and avoid potential waste.
-A specialized Gas Chromatograph can be implemented at this point of the process in order to check all printed materials and quickly provide an analysis or residual solvent levels.
+Finished printed products of all types must be analyzed to determine residual solvent levels to detect and avoid potential waste.
+A specialized Gas Chromatograph can be implemented at this point of the process in order to check all printed materials and quickly provide an analysis of residual solvent levels.